cloudogu/gitops-playground/README.md

 ##### Deploy Ingresses

 It is possible to deploy `Ingress` objects for all components.
 You can either

-* Set a common base url (`--base-url=https://example.com`) or
+* set a common base url (`--base-url=https://example.com`) or
 * individual URLS:
 ```
 --argocd-url https://argocd.example.com
 --grafana-url https://grafana.example.com